 Another reason your WiFi could be slow is that someone could be siphoning off your connection.
 An unsecured network is open to anyone who wants to connect, including neighbors and anyone else in range.

 Keep all that data to yourself by securing your network with a passcode that no one can guess.
 If your ISP owns the router, you may need to contact them to change it every so often and preserve the integrity of your home network.

 QoS or Quality of Service tools limits the amount of data applications can use.
 You can set what services and applications get first priority so you won’t experience a major decline in quality during a call or while watching a video.
 You can also set “prime time hours” so downloads get a lower priority during busy use hours.

 10. Use a mesh-based WiFi system

 This is a great solution if you have a house that’s multi-story and your router is in a room downstairs.
 A mesh-based WiFi system has a main router and a certain number of satellite devices you place throughout your home.
 They all work together on one wireless network and communicate with the main router to give you unbroken connectivity with the internet.

 In most cases, these systems come with an app that will advise you where to place the nodes for maximum coverage in your house.

 WiFi issues don’t have to be the norm

-Use the tips outlined above for fixing and boosting your WiFi signal, and you’ll be on your way to seamless connectivity.
+Use these tips for fixing and boosting your WiFi signal and you’ll be on your way to seamless connectivity.
 Figuring out how to boost WiFi speed doesn’t have to be an impossible riddle to solve, after all.